gschmutz/kafka-workshop/05f-kafka-transactions-with-springboot/README.md

     org.springframework.kafka.transaction: debug
 #    org.springframework.data: debug
 ```

+A value of `-1` for the `force.error. after` property does not throw any error.
+Any value > `0` will throw and error after that many number of messages have been sent.

 For the IP address of the Kafka cluster we refer to an environment variable, which we have to declare before running the application.